Using the Psoas Muscle to Transition from Upward Dog to Downward Dog

 Repeat a few times to each side, going slowly.
-Then see if you can duplicate the feeling in a pose like twisting triangle.
+Then see if you can duplicate the feeling in a pose like revolved (twisted) triangle.

-For the latest on the psoas, particularly on what can cause it to "fall back against the spine" read The Psoas.
+For the latest on the psoas, particularly on what can cause it to "fall back against the spine" read Understanding the psoas.

 For more on countering the shearing action of the lower fibers of the psoas muscle in poses like reclining hero read psoas major 2.

 For more on using the psoas in poses like forward bends and jumping up into handstand read psoas major.